Qdoit/lvgl-ds/README.md

 - The (on-screen) keyboard component works normally.
 - Due to the DS's low resolution using one of the pixel-perfect (lv_font_unscii_(8 or 16)) fonts is beneficial.
 These fonts do not work properly as UI for the on-screen keyboard, though.
 - For logging, if one of your screens is running a console you can use `LV_LOG_PRINTF`.
 Otherwise, set up a no$gba style debug console with `consoleDebugInit(DebugDevice_NOCASH)` and setup a log callback which simply prints to stderr.
-- The default memory usage is around 192KB (default lvgl memory limit of 64KB + 2 framebuffers), while VRAM usage is most of VRAM_B (first 98304KB, in FB0 mode) and all of VRAM_D (SUB_BG mode).
-As there is plenty of memory left, you may want to increase that limit.
+- The default memory usage is around 192KB (default lvgl memory limit of 64KB + 2 framebuffers).
+As there is plenty of memory left, if you run into issues consider increasing `LV_MEM_SIZE`
+- VRAM_B and VRAM_C are taken up by this library.
+When running in FB mode, VRAM_B is only used up to the 98304th byte.

 ## License